J4m41/bet-game/README.md

 ## 🔗 Additional Information
 - This project is built using **Kotlin, Spring Boot, and JPA**.
 - Authentication is handled via **JWT tokens**.
-- Ensure you include your **Bearer token** in API requests after authentication.
+- Ensure you include your **Bearer token** in API requests after authentication (a script after authenticate should manage it automatically).

 ---